joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

      This is also used for :term:`ribosome profiling` of *E. coli* (:cite:`Oh2011`) and *D. melanogaster* (:cite:`Dunn2013`), and RNA-seq.

-In the image below, the same set of alignments is mapped under various rules.
+In the image below, the same set of :term:`read alignments` from a :term:`ribosome profiling` experiment is mapped under various rules.
 Note the :term:`start codon peak` and :term:`stop codon peak` that appear when reads are mapped to specific locations: